-officers will use the Maidstone BfL12 to structure their discussions as they develop their proposals.
-Applicants should also demonstrate how they have used the To do this, a bespoke version of Building for Life 12 Borough's BfL12 in their Design and Access Statements.
-Maidstone's officers and elected members will use BfL12 (BfL12) has been developed for use in the Borough.
-Planning applications involving residential development to help assess planning applications for design quality.
+Applicants should, and the local authority's planning officers will use the Maidstone BfL12 to structure their discussions as they develop their proposals.
+Applicants should also demonstrate how they have used the Borough's BfL12 in their Design and Access Statements.
+Maidstone's officers and elected members will use BfL12 to help assess planning applications for design quality.